WeebDataHoarder/p2pool-compose/README.md

   * `$ cp .env.example .env`
 * Change _.env_ values to fit your needs.
 This is the main configuration.
   * You don't need to change everything, but at least, you SHOULD change `P2POOL_WALLET_ADDRESS`.
+    * You should probably create a wallet for this.
+This address is exposed to p2pool peers (although later pruned)
   * You can override further by using `docker-compose.override.yml`.
 * Build and start the services via _docker-compose_
   * `$ docker-compose up -d --build` (this will take a while to compile)